-Grill mats are fast becoming the must have BBQ accessory and from what I have ascertained through my own personal experience, I can say that it is more than justifiable.
+Grill mats are fast becoming the must-have BBQ accessory.
+And from what I have ascertained through my own personal experience, I can say that it is more than justifiable.

 Let’s be honest, cooking is the best part of the whole BBQ experience.
 Slapping some perfectly marinated meat onto the grill and nursing it through the cooking process to ensure it’s delivered in pristine condition is fundamentally what owning a grill is all about.
 The part that sucks is the part that always sucks – cleaning.
-That marinade sure does love to stick to the grill and although our cleaning know-how has matured greatly in a relatively short space of time, there is still often a time that you will find yourself scrubbing away furiously on that burnt-in piece of marinated chicken.
+That marinade sure does love to stick to the grill.
+And although our cleaning know-how has matured greatly in a relatively short space of time, there is still often a time that you will find yourself scrubbing away furiously on that burnt-in piece of marinated chicken.

 4 Best Grill Mats

-We will talk a little later of how similar BBQ mats are to each other and what, if anything, to look out for but for now we would like to show you the 4 best grill mats in our opinion.
+We will talk a little later about how similar BBQ mats are to each other and what, if anything, to look out for but for now we would like to show you the 4 best grill mats in our opinion.

 The Kona grill mat is the thickest mat you will see here at 0.39mm.
 This is not to say that thicker is better (as we shall suggest later on) but it does help with the product’s durability.
-To supplement this notion of longevity you will find that this non-stick grill mat comes with a 7 year guarantee, which looks on paper to cover almost all accidental occurrences.
+To supplement this notion of longevity you will find that this non-stick grill mat comes with a 7-year guarantee, which looks on paper to cover almost all accidental occurrences.

 These grill mats also offer the highest cooking temperature limits at 600 degrees Fahrenheit.
 This, I can confirm is a true statement.
 Although I have personally not achieved these temperatures a very good friend has whilst searing his steak.